David Berkowitz's apartment

 This is the apartment building where David Berkowitz lived.

-It is situated at 42 Pine Street in the west of Yonkers, close to the Hudson River.
+It is located at 42 Pine Street in Yonkers, New York.

 Berkowitz lived on the top floor, in apartment number 7E.